 After spending a year, watching others make travel blogging their profession and going on holidays vicariously through my friend’s Facebook pages, I started to feel ashamed of my travel experiences.
 I thought I wanted something more and that’s where ‘A Time to Travel’ came from but now I’ve tried it, it is not for me.
 I am the ‘simple’ no frills traveller.
-I like staying in mid-range hotels where I have my own room and I can carry my own luggage.
+I like staying in mid-range hotels where I have my own room and I don’t mind carrying my own luggage.
 I like museums and historical sights but I also like spending days by the beach never leaving a resort if I don’t want to.
-Maybe I’m missing out by not hiring a moped to tour an island or taking a 2 hour bus journey into the outback but I am getting out of my holiday what I need at that time and I am OK with that.
+Maybe I’m missing out by not hiring a moped to tour an island or taking a 2 hour bus journey into the outback but I am starting to know what I like which (it turns out) is somewhere easy to navigate and has access to a toilet.

 It is so easy to compare yourself to others but we shouldn’t.
 Rob and I are lucky enough to have been on various travel experiences over the past 12 years.
 We have done a homestay, a cruise in Europe, fly drives in the US and New Zealand, multi-destination trips around Asia, city getaways and a number of beach holidays.
 Some we have loved and some we’re glad we did but won’t be in a rush to do again.
 If I really look back on my holidays I rarely remember the ‘things’ like the hotels we stayed in or the restaurants we ate at.
 I remember how I felt.
-I remember the feeling of calm, drinking coffee outside our Airbnb in Auckland, the feeling of surrealism when we saw the first sunset in Fiji and the feeling of awe when I first saw Fuji-san from Kawaguchiko.
-But I also remember the feeling of anxiety before the 4 hour bus ride to Ha Long Bay, the feeling of sea sickness on our whale watching cruise in New Zealand and the feeling of complete vulnerability the whole time we were in Bangkok.
+I remember the feeling of calm, drinking coffee outside our Airbnb in Auckland, the feeling of pure excitement when we saw the first sunset in Fiji and the feeling of awe when I first saw Fuji-san from Kawaguchiko.
+But I also remember the feeling of anxiety before the 4 hour (no toilet) bus ride to Ha Long Bay, the feeling of regret as we were throwing up on our whale watching cruise in New Zealand and the feeling of complete vulnerability in Bangkok.
 My emotional memories are what travelling is all about for me and the photographs I take are just an enhancement of them.

-We have a few trips planned over the next twelve months and they will be what we want them to be, not the instagram worthy adventure I once thought I needed it to be.
+We have a few trips planned over the next twelve months and they will be what we want them to be, not the flashy adventure I once thought I needed.
 They will be comfortable, they will be planned with ease in mind not money and if it includes a McDonalds… so what!
 We have grown to realise that we like a good road trip holiday and hopefully this is something we will explore further in the future- we have the confidence now to do what we want.

 I have enjoyed writing this post and looking through old photos to fill in the gaps from our archives.
 Our travelling goes back so far that we have no online photos of our very first ‘international’ trip together to Florida.
 We used disposables!

-I hope that this post comes across more like a personal realisation than a rant, that is not my intention.
+I hope that this post comes across more like a personal realisation and not a rant; that is not my intention.
 If anything, I hope you will get a good laugh from some of our old photos.
 Enjoy!